What is a 16-19 Free School?

 How can parents/carers get involved in running the College?

-The College will be seeking to appoint two parent governors once open.
+The College will be seeking to appoint two parent governors in September.
 This will be through an election process held in the Autumn term.
 Parents/carers will also be invited in to the College in September to meet key staff and ensure their full involvement throughout their child’s time at the college.